deCodeIt/Zerodha-Selenium-Automation/README.md

 # Kite-Zerodha Selenium automation

-> Have you computer manage your protfolio when you work/sleep
+> Have your computer manage your protfolio when you work/sleep

 > Kite Zerodha order automation with Entry/Target/StopLoss price by giving in a simple portfolio